FAQ: Why does the cream rise to the top?

 Our milk is pure, simple organic and natural.
 Naturally, the cream rises to the top of the milk.
 Some call it cream-line milk.
 We call it delicious.

 The cream is where vitamins A & D can be found.
 These fat-soluble vitamins preform all kinds of essential functions in our bodies.
 Today’s diets contain a fraction of the natural vitamins’ that were recognized in traditional diets as the foundation of health.

 Our milk is unhomogenized.
 During the process of homogenization, the milk is put through intense heat and pressure to make the fat mix into the milk so that it doesn’t separate.
 Some say it adulterates the milk.
 I’m not even sure why that process is desired.

-When the cream rises to the top, you can scoop or gently pour off the delicious cream; heavy with all kinds of healthy fats that turns your coffee or tea into that “ahhhh, yes, I am SO satisfied feeling.”
-Or you can just shake it up and make that cold glass of milk you were drinking be over the top.
+When the cream rises to the top, you can scoop or gently pour off the delicious cream; heavy with all kinds of healthy fats that gives your coffee or tea that little extra something.
+Or you can just shake it up and have one heck of a glass of milk.

 These are just a few of the many ways you can enjoy the cream that rises to the top of our milk.